An Algebraic Geometric Foundation for a Classification of Superintegrable Systems in Arbitrary Dimension

-\begin{theorem} The classification space of second order superintegrable systems on a Riemannian manifold $M$ has a natural structure of a projective variety, isomorphic to a subvariety in the Grassmannian $G_{2n-1}\bigl(\mathcal K(M)\bigr)$ of $(2n-1)$-dimensional subspaces in the space $\mathcal K(M)$ of Killing tensors on $M$. \end{theorem}
+\begin{theorem} The classification space for irreducible non-degenerate superintegrable systems on a Riemannian manifold $M$ with analytic metric is a quasi-projective subvariety in the Grassmannian $G_{2n-1}\bigl(\mathcal K(M)\bigr)$ of $(2n-1)$-dimensional subspaces in the space $\mathcal K(M)$ of Killing tensors on $M$. \end{theorem}